-The table below details the ratings assigned to the Bank's outstanding securities by the following credit rating agencies as at October 31, 2014.
+The table below details the ratings assigned to the Bank's outstanding securities by the following credit rating agencies as at October 31, 2015.
 Credit ratings must not be construed as recommendations to purchase, sell or hold securities of the Bank.
 Credit ratings may not reflect the potential impact of all risks.
 Credit ratings may be revised or withdrawn at any time by the rating agencies.
 The Bank has made customary payments to each of the ratings agencies in connection with the assignment of ratings and/or may have made such payments in respect of other services during the past two years.

 The Bank's borrowing costs and ability to raise funds are closely linked to its credit ratings.
 The Bank considers its credit ratings to be one of the main factors that influence its ability to access capital markets at a reasonable cost.
 While the Bank maintains large holdings of liquid assets to support its operations, a downgrade of its credit ratings could adversely affect the cost, size and term of its future issues, its ability to enter into normal course derivative or hedging transactions, as well as the costs associated with such transactions.
 The Bank regularly reviews the level of increased collateral its trading counterparties would require in the event of a downgrade in its credit rating.
+Refer to Appendix A for additional information on credit ratings.

-Мо Moody's Standard & Poor's DB RS Fitch Ratings Rating Outlook Rating Outlook Rating Outlook Rating Outlook Short-Term Senior Debt P-1 A-1 R-1 (middle) Stable F1 Stable Canadian Commercial Paper A-1 (middle) Long-Term Senior Debt Aa3 Negative Α Negative AA (low) Stable A+ Stable Subordinated Debt Baa1 Stable BBB+ A (high) Stable Α Stable Preferred Shares Baa3 (hyb) Stable P-2 (low) (1) Pfd-2 (2) Stable BBB- Stable Preferred Shares (NVCC) Baa3 (hyb) Stable P-3 (high) (1) Pfd-2 (2) (low) Stable
+Moody's Standard Standard & Poor's BRS Fitch Ratings Rating Outlook Rating Outlook Rating Outlook Rating Outlook Short-Term Senior Debt P-1 A-1 R-1 (middle) Stable F1 Stable Canadian Commercial Paper A-1 (middle) Long-Term Senior Debt Aa3 Negative Α Negative AA (low) Negative (1) A+ Stable Subordinated Debt Baa1 Stable BBB+ A (high) Negative (1) Α Stable Preferred Shares Baa3 (hyb) Stable P-2 (low) Pfd-2 Stable BBB- Stable Preferred Shares (NVCC) Baa3 (hyb) Stable P-3 (high) Pfd-2 (low) Stable